Mansukh Mandaviya: MoS Ministry of Ports, Shipping and Waterways

 In May 2019, Mansukh Mandaviya took oath as a Minister of State in the Council of Ministers, Government of India.
 He was the Minister of State (Independent Charge) in the Ministry of Ports, Shipping and Waterways, along with being the Minister of State for Chemicals and Fertilizers.
 Mr. Mandaviya also represented India in the World Economic Forum at Davos, Switzerland in January 2020.

 Minister of Health and Family Welfare and Chemicals and Fertilizers

-Mansukh Mandaviya took charge as the Minister of Health and Family Welfare in the Government of India on July 7, 2021, with an additional charge of the Ministry of Chemicals and Fertilisers.
+Mansukh Mandaviya took charge as the Minister of Health and Family Welfare in the Government of India on 7 July 2021, with an additional charge of the Ministry of Chemicals and Fertilisers.

+Minister of Labour and Employment

+On 11 June 2024, Mansukh Mandaviya took charge of the office of the Union Minister of Labour & Employment.

+The Ministry is committed to protecting and safeguarding the rights and interests of workers, particularly those from underprivileged, marginalized, and disadvantaged segments of society.

+Minister of Youth Affairs and Sports

+On the same day, 11 June 2024, Mansukh Mandaviya assumes charge as Union Minister of Youth Affairs and Sports in Shastri Bhawan.

+The Ministry of Youth Affairs and Sports oversees two departments: the Department of Youth Affairs and the Department of Sports.
+It is responsible for the development and promotion of youth initiatives and sports in the country, with a focus on providing infrastructure, training, and programs to foster the growth of youth and sports.

 Awards and recognition

 Mandaviya was honored by UNICEF for his contribution to women health-care initiatives and for distributing 10 crore sanitary napkins through Jan Aushadhi Kendras.

+He was also honored by The Economic Times with the Business Reformer of the Year Award 2022 for Corporate Excellence.
+Credited with raising India's vaccination coverage to more than 70%, his leadership during and after the pandemic has been instrumental in the economy bouncing back from Covid.

+India’s renowned newspaper The Indian Express in its prestigious list of 100 Most Powerful Indians in 2022 & 2023 placed him at number 25 & 27 respectively for boosting COVID-19 vaccination and improving the overall healthcare system.